 Ayurveda, a mind-body system developed by the sages of India millennia ago, is gathering speed.
 It is currently the hottest rising trend in the world of spiritual health.

-Ayurveda is becoming hugely popular thanks mostly to the rise of yoga and meditation.
+Ayurveda health practices are becoming hugely popular in 2017 thanks mostly to the rise of yoga and meditation.

-Until the last few years, Ayurveda was known by only the most ardent yogis.
+Until the last few years, Ayurveda health practices were known by only the most ardent yogis.
 But yoga has grown in popularity by more than 50% over the past five years (source: Harvard).
 And meditation is growing in similar numbers.

 Ayurveda is an incredibly complex healing practice with its roots in ancient India.